 MCnebula is a novel visualization strategy that leverages state-of-the-art in silico technology and orients to overall compounds within dataset.
-MCnebula offers a unique analytical perspective, termed multi-chemical nebulae to achieve unknown compound identification and classes focus.
+It offers a unique analytical perspective, termed multi-chemical nebulae to achieve unknown compound identification and classes focus.
 The visualization is equipped with a more precise, flexible and perceptive capturing ability of chemical classes which is different from classical molecular networking pattern.
 Meanwhile, it draws on the superiority of the classical pattern.
 Recently, molecular networking is a popular method for visualization and annotation of mass spectra.
 Depending on fragmentation spectra similarity, structural annotations are propagated via network-based method.82–86 Unfortunately, molecular networking is a highly spectral similarity dependent method instead of compounds structural or classified similarity.
-In previous research, it has been reported that some flavonoids happened to be absent from the cluster of many flavonoids compounds.52 In this context, visualization in a classified perspective is a better choice for untarget mass spectra dataset.
-Earlier in 2012, molecular networking for first been proposed with visualization for mass data analysis.82 At that time, in silico tools for predicting compound classification by fragmentation spectra are not available.
-Nowadays, with the development of automatic classified in silico tools,39,52 it is time for a renovation of the visualization strategy.
+It means In previous research, it was reported that some flavonoids happened to be absent from the cluster of other flavonoids.52 In this context, visualization in a classified perspective is a better choice for untarget mass spectra dataset.
+Earlier in 2012, molecular networking was proposed with visualization for mass data analysis for the first time.82 At that time, in silico tools for predicting compound classification by fragmentation spectra were not available.
+Nowadays, with the development of automatic classified in silico tools,39,52 it is time for revolution of the visualization strategy.

    Herein, we evaluated MCnebula with its accuracy of both classify and identification, it outperformed than feature-based molecular networking (FBMN) equipped with MolnetEnhancer in classify.
-Particularly, MCnebula exhibited high tolerance of noise, since its workflow passed through building fragmentation tree.54 MCnebula is more robust while dealing with metabolites of those without spectral library.
+Particularly, MCnebula exhibited higher tolerance of noise, since its workflow passed through building fragmentation tree.54 MCnebula is more robust while dealing with metabolites of those without spectral library.
 MCnebula leverages dataset of posterior probability of classes prediction (PPCP) computated by CANOPUS to classify features and facilitate annotation of even unknown metabolites.

-   Untarget metabolomics emerged to profile cellular and organismal metabolism without prior knowledge dependence.87,88 Researchers in virtue of statistical methodologies from thousands of features screen out biomarker, towards pharmaceutical, physiological or pathological mechanisms.89,90 The statistical approaches involves classical statistic and artificial intelligence (e.g., random forests).91,92 Both approaches possibly lead to specific biases, owing to the complexity of feature set or algorithmic stability.13 Further, evaluation in per feature level seemed incapable of profiling systematic effects in metabolites.52 In this view, analyzing at chemical classified level may be a comprehensive settlement.
-However, we can not neglect the differences in metabolites at the same classified level.
-For example, small-molecules belong to ‘Indoles and derivatives’ harbour structure denpendent modulation affected aryl hydrocarbon receptor (AHR).93 Different structural characteristics may lead to diverse activities.
-The settlement for that is integrating ether ‘per feature’ level statistic or classified level assessment.
-Therewith, MCnebula is proposed to seek and trace biomarker in classified level.
+   Untarget metabolomics emerged to profile cellular and organismal metabolism without prior knowledge dependence.87,88 Researchers in virtue of statistical methodologies from thousands of features screen out biomarker, towards pharmaceutical, physiological or pathological mechanisms.89,90 These statistical approaches involved classical statistic and artificial intelligence (e.g., random forests).91,92 Both approaches were impossible to avoid specific biases, owing to the complexity of feature set or algorithmic stability.13 Further, evaluation in per feature level seemed incapable of profiling systematic effects in metabolites.52 In this view, analyzing at chemical classified level may be a comprehensive settlement.
+However, we can not neglect the differences of metabolites at the same classified level.
+For example, smallmolecules belonging to ‘Indoles and derivatives’ harbour structure dependent modulation affected aryl hydrocarbon receptor (AHR).93 Different structural characteristics may lead to diverse activities.
+The settlement for that is integrating either ‘per feature’ level statistic or classified level assessment.
+Therewith, MCnebula is proposed to screen and trace biomarkers with higher confidence in classified level.